 (C) Manual hand controls.
 Manual hand controls are those devices that substitute for foot controls to operate the accelerator and the service brake.
 The type and location of hand controls shall be determined by the driver rehabilitation specialist in accordance with the consumer's needs to safely and effectively operate the vehicle.
-The most common manual hand controls are push/pull, push/right angle pull and push/twist hand controls.
+The most common manual hand controls are push/pull, push/right angle pull , push/twist, and rock/push hand controls.

 (1) Installation requirements.
-Hand controls shall be mounted only on a vehicle with power brakes, power steering, and automatic transmission.
+Hand controls shall be permanently mounted only on a vehicle with power brakes, power steering, and automatic transmission.
 Hand controls shall be installed in accordance with the manufacturer's specifications.

 (2) Performance requirements.
 Standard hand controls shall comply with SAE J1903 "Automotive Adaptive Driver Controls, Manual."